Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Conclusion

-Two important managerial takeaways can be derived from our results.
-First, it is beneficial to incorporate consumer preference information into the generation process because it can significantly improve the popularity and quality of the generated designs.
-Second, it is not sufficient to only incorporate external designs; external preference information is also required for the generative model to fully incorporate new appealing features from external designs.
-When the predictor model is trained only on internal preferences, consumers cannot understand how to evaluate the new features contained in the external designs.
-Therefore, the predictor model cannot guide the generator model to fully incorporate new external features.
-Training the predictor model with both internal and external preferences can fully release its power, enabling it to guide the generative model.
-By doing so, industry practitioners can better capture consumers' heterogeneous preferences for various styles of product designs, especially those that are not present in the existing internal designs.
+In this paper, we propose a novel framework to transform the product design process in the era of generative AI.
+The unique contribution of our work is that our proposed model systematically incorporates consumer preferences and external UGC into the design generation process.
+Two important managerial insights emerge from our results.
+First, it is beneficial to incorporate consumer preference information into the generation process because it can guide the generator to directionally generate consumer-preferred designs.
+Second, it is not sufficient to incorporate only external designs; external preference information is also required for the generative model to fully incorporate new appealing features from external designs.

-Our proposed model offers a superior alternative to the prevailing industry practice that relies solely on pure GAN models without considering consumer preferences.
-The proposed model is cost-effective, automated, and scalable.
-It also generates new designs in a controllable and targeted way.
-The new designs are more likely to be preferred by consumers ex ante, which contrasts with the approach of generating a larger set of new designs and screening unpopular designs on an ex post basis.
-In this sense, our approach avoids wasting time and resources on new designs that are later shown to be less appealing.
+Our framework offers a superior alternative to the prevailing industry practice that relies solely on pure generative models without considering consumer preferences.
+The proposed model is preference-aware, cost-effective, automated, and scalable, generating new designs in a controllable and targeted way.
+The new designs are more likely to be preferred by consumers ex ante, unlike the traditional method of creating many designs and discarding unpopular ones later.
+Our approach saves resources by avoiding less appealing designs.

-Our model provides an effective solution to the product design ideation problem.
-The traditional product design ideation method relies on professionally trained human designers, who have limited capacity and may not be able to generate high-quality designs on a large scale.
-In addition, human designers may not always understand the most recent consumer requirements and cannot systematically learn the preferences of many consumers.
-We show that the existing designs acquired from external sources can complement the traditional human design process.
-UGC images can be regarded as design ideas created by individual users in real time and serve as a rich ideation source.
+Our framework provides an effective solution to the product design ideation problem.
+Traditional methods depend heavily on professionally trained human designers, who have limited capacity and may struggle to produce high-quality designs on a large scale.
+Additionally, these designers might not always be fully attuned to the latest consumer demands and often cannot systematically learn the preferences of a broad audience.
+Our approach enhances the traditional design process by incorporating existing designs from external sources, which can complement human efforts.
+User-generated content (UGC) images, in particular, can be viewed as real-time design ideas created by individual users, offering a rich and diverse source for ideation.